ibmresilient/resilient-community-apps/fn_zia/README.md

    ![screenshot: fn-zia-add-to-allowlist-notes](./doc/screenshots/fn-zia-add-to-allowlist-notes.png)

-An Example workflow that uses this IBM SOAR function is `Add URLs To AllowList`.
+Another example workflow that uses this IBM SOAR function is `Add URLs To AllowList`.

 The workflow is initiated by the manual incident rule `Add URLs To AllowList`.